Hans Meyer (geographer)

 Hans Heinrich Josef Meyer (22 March 1858 – 5 July 1929) was a German geographer from Hildburghausen, who was the son of publisher Herrmann Julius Meyer (1826–1909).
-Hans Meyer is credited with being the first European to reach the summit of Mount Kilimanjaro at 5,895 m (19,341 ft) in modern day Moshi District of Kilimanjaro Region in Tanzania.
+Hans Meyer is credited with being the first to reach the summit of Mount Kilimanjaro at 5,895 m (19,341 ft) in modern day Moshi District of Kilimanjaro Region in Tanzania.
 Kilimanjaro has three peaks: Shira, 3,962 m (12,999 ft); Mawenzi, 5,149 m (16,893 ft); and Kibo, whose summit was reached by Meyer in 1889.

 Biography

 He studied sciences and history in Leipzig, Berlin and Straßburg, afterward traveling in India, North America and southern Africa.
 Subsequently he visited eastern Africa and South America.
 He entered the publishing house of his father, the Bibliographisches Institut at Leipzig, in 1884, and in the following year became one of the directors of the firm, but at intervals he continued his exploring expeditions.

 In 1887, during his first attempt to climb Kilimanjaro, Meyer reached the base of Kibo, but was forced to turn back.
 He did not have the equipment necessary to handle the deep snow and ice on Kibo.
 In 1888, alongside the Austrian cartographer Oscar Baumann, he explored the Usambara region, with designs of continuing on to Mount Kilimanjaro.
 However, the two explorers could not proceed on, due to events related with the so-called Abushiri Revolt.
 Baumann and Meyer, within a matter of days, were captured and held as prisoners.
 Only after a large ransom was paid to rebel leader Abushiri ibn Salim al-Harthi were the two men released.